sastrakhan/slotmachine/README.md

 Here's what I DID NOT do in this project per your requirements:
 * Logic to handle winnings in the top and bottom line positions; I only handled the center.
 * A red line marking the center
-* Implimenting nont hacky solutions :smile:
+* Implimenting non hacky solutions :smile:

 ### Libraries used